lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-wallet-guides/restore-cli-from-keys.md

-# Restoring an Oxen CLI Wallet from keys
+# Restoring an Lozzax CLI Wallet from keys

 If you have a Mnemonic Seed Phrase, restoring your wallet from it would probably be a good option.
 Otherwise, you can restore your wallet from private keys.
 You will need to have the following keys to proceed: